MillerBrainObservatory/LBM-CaImAn-Python/README.md

 Installation is tested using [miniforge](https://github.com/conda-forge/miniforge).
 Python [virtual-environments](https://virtualenv.pypa.io/en/latest/) are a not fully developed/tested yet but is left as an optional installation method for python-savvy users.

-:exclimation: Anaconda and Miniconda will likely not work due to package conflicts.
+:exclamation: Anaconda and Miniconda will likely not work due to package conflicts.

 ### (Option 1).
 Miniforge (conda)